programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 We will connect to the database at first using a password.
 (Later we'll use a better way to connect.)
 For now, we will use a variable to store the password.
 Each time you start R you'll need to reset this variable, but that is better than publishing a hardcoded password if you share your programs, like you may do using GitHub.

-In the RStudio console type something like below, replacing *SomethingDifficult* with the password you created for newspaper_search_results_user in the steps you did above to add a user to connect to the database.
+In the RStudio console type the command below, replacing *SomethingDifficult* with the password you created for newspaper_search_results_user in the steps you did above to add a user to connect to the database.

 ```
 > localuserpassword <- "SomethingDifficult"